Skip to Main Content

 Half of men 50 and older struggle with enlarged prostate, or BPH, and its uncomfortable symptoms.

 It’s a common problem.
-The prostate keeps growing, causing a weak stream, frequency and urgency, and many nighttime trips to the bathroom.
+The prostate keeps growing, causing a weak stream, frequency and urgency, and many inconvenient trips to the bathroom.

-Don’t lose sleep over your enlarged prostate.
+An enlarged prostate can mean lost sleep, not being able to sit through a movie or a game, or a hesitance to travel.
 PROSTATE ARTERY EMBOLIZATION (PAE) is a nonsurgical, leading-edge, effective treatment for enlarged prostate that preserves much of the prostate and has a quick recovery period.
 It has a low risk of urinary incontinence and sexual side effects and greater than 90% of patients see significant improvement in symptoms.

 What are the signs you have an enlarged prostate?